gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 The estimated time to complete each step is given.
 This time is for a novice performing the procedures for the first time.
 If you are familiar with some of the topics or have completed these procedures before, you should expect to use less time.

+Not sure where things are on your Pi?
+Review [this diagram](http://www.techweekeurope.co.uk/wp/wp-content/gallery/raspberry-pi-b/b__infographic_web.jpg).

 # Procedures

 ## <a name="1"></a>Raspbian